 Creators: Rachel Rofe & Don Wilson

-The Low Hanging System is a comprehensive course that will teach you how to build an eCommerce business using Print on Demand (POD).
+The Low Hanging System is a course that will teach you how to build an eCommerce business using Print on Demand (POD).
 This includes selling mugs, posters, pillow covers, jewelry, and other items on all major online sales sites such as eBay, Amazon, and Etsy without spending any money.

-The good thing about POD is that you don’t have to build anything until you get an order, and there’s no inventory to store, which saves you room and money.
+The nice thing about POD is that you don’t have to build anything until you get an order, and there’s no inventory to store, which saves you physical room and money.

 The Low Hanging System will teach you all you need to know, including how to discover manufacturers and design ideas (if you can’t come up with anything on your own).